-The ERTMS/ETCS shall be responsible for changing antennas and to inform the STM about the current Antenna/BTM function ID.
+The ERTMS/ETCS Onboard shall be responsible for changing antennas.
+It is also responsible to inform the STM about the current Antenna/BTM function ID as specified in Ref.
+[2] section 10.15.
 The STM shall be responsible to check that the antenna/BTM function ID is suitable for the national system.
 In case the antenna/BTM function ID is not suitable, the transmission shall be regarded as failed.